 Why Work With Our Tampa Gun Charge Attorneys?

-Bringing a gun onto school grounds can have serious penalties.
-Not only do you face time behind bars, but you could lose your right to guns altogether.
-Working with Tampa criminal defense attorney Brett Metcalf gives you the best chance of challenging your charges and preserving your freedom.
-Additionally, potential employers, landlords, and financial institutions might view such an offense as violent, making it difficult to secure a job, rent a home, return to school, or qualify for loans.
+Bringing a gun onto school grounds can carry serious legal consequences.
+Not only can you face jail time, but you could also lose your right to possess firearms permanently.
+Additionally, such charges can impact your future employment, housing, education, and financial opportunities.
+Working with Tampa criminal defense attorney Brett Metcalf gives you the best chance of challenging your charges and protecting your freedom.

 If you or a loved one is facing charges for possessing or exhibiting a weapon on school grounds in Florida, don’t face the legal system alone.
 These charges carry severe penalties, but with the right defense strategy, you can protect your rights and your future.

 Call Metcalf Falls, Criminal Defense Attorneys, P.A., today at 813-258-4800 for a free consultation.
-Our experienced team is here to help you navigate the legal process and achieve the best possible outcome for your case.
+Our experienced team of defense attorneys are here to help you navigate the legal process and achieve the best possible outcome for your case.